adomynx/Aemspeed-port-research-project/README.md

 ## License

-This repository is part of a Master's thesis at TH OWL and is intended for academic evaluation purposes.
+This repository is part of a Research project at TH OWL and is intended for academic evaluation purposes.